Health Insurance Requirements

 - A scanned copy of your medical evacuation and repatriation coverage.

 Submittal of the health insurance waiver will not automatically grant you the waiver.
 It must be approved in order to be granted.
+Insurance waiver is reviewed and approved by the SHIP insurance organization.
+UHV and UH-System will not have any control over the waiver process.

 Notification of acceptance or rejection of this request will be sent to your University email within seven business days.
 Late submissions will not be accepted.